 The majority of the court said that the provision of information concerning waiting times is a courtesy.
 It is not the performance of a legal obligation and that there is therefore no liability if the receptionist fails to provide accurate information or provides inaccurate information to the patient.

 A South African court would not reach the same decision.

-This is a peculiar judgment.
+This is a peculiar judgment (although it is on appeal).
 A South African court would not reach the same decision.
 The duty of a hospital should be considered in its entirety.
 If the hospital has a duty not to misinform patients, the duty is not removed by interposing non-medical reception staff as first point of contact.
 The duty of care owed to patients by a hospital cannot be divided into those of receptionists and medical staff.
 A hospital has a duty to provide accurate information to patients including waiting times.
 That duty is not avoided by the misinformation having been provided by reception staff as opposed to medical staff.

 There was in this judgment a not so subtle reference to the ‘floodgates’ argument that if the patient’s claim was allowed, this could become a fertile area for claimants and their attorneys about who said what in the waiting rooms of accident and emergency departments.

 The case is Darnley v Croydon Health Services NHS Trust.

 However, the judgment is on appeal.